luc-vocab/gc/gc2_specs/SLEEPTRACK2_PHASES.md

 Reference circuit:
 * https://cdn.sparkfun.com/datasheets/IoT/Photon_Battery_Shield_v10.pdf
+* In the above circuit, no need for the barrel connector,
+* No need for the alert pin

 Is it possible to have this board have the same footprint as the sleeptrack1 board ?